hardikdava/NeRF/README.md

 # NeRF (Neural Radiance Fields)

-This is a implementation of NeRF of [this](https://arxiv.org/pdf/2003.08934.pdf) paper.
+This repository is an implementation of NeRF based on pytorch.
+It has capability of easy to integrate other models as well.
+Some of the key features are as following.

+ - Easy installation for developers
+ - Easy deployment using onnx-runtime (No framework needed)
+ - Integrate other models based on core modules.
+ - Export models to various format e.g. onnx, openvino, tensorrt, coreml, etc.
+ - Experiment management

 ## Download Sample Data: